We all do it every year.

 Step 1: Write down your goal

 As with any goal, you have to write it down.
 There is proof that you are more likely to reach your goal if you write it down.
 And having a workout goal is no different!
+It builds strength inside you in the short term!

 Remember, your goal should be S.M.A.R.T, meaning it should be Specific, Measureable, Attainable, Realistic, and Timely.